Updated: May 20, 2026

 Who can retire in Portugal?

-Anyone can retire in Portugal, but the process varies based on nationality.
+The truth is, anyone can retire in Portugal, but the process varies based on nationality.
 European Union (EU) nationals, European Economic Area nationals, and Swiss nationals can reside freely, with EU nationals only needing to get a Certificate of Registration after three months.

 Non-EU nationals, however, must obtain a visa or residency permit to retire in the country, but the process is largely straightforward.